 Oman Driving Advice and Car Hire Info

-Roads are generally well maintained and in good condition in Oman .
-This can however lead to speeding and dangerous and aggressive overtaking.
+Main roads are generally well maintained and in good condition in Oman, with many multi-lane roads around major urban areas.
+The good roads can however lead to speeding and dangerous and aggressive overtaking.
 Traffic signals are generally obeyed but you should still expect erratic behaviour from some road users.
 Driving in the desert and on sand is one potential hazard you’re likely to encounter in Oman.
 Many places of interest to the visitor involve going off-road, for instance going through wadis (dry river valleys), up mountains tracks or to the desert.
 For this reason, it’s recommended to use a 4×4 and if possible to drive with more than one vehicle (at least to more remote spots).
 Even when not planning to go off-road you never know when you will find an unpaved section, or a flooded road after rain, so it’s safer with an off-road type vehicle that can go anywhere.
 One popular destination, Jebel Akdar, is only accessible by 4×4 which is checked by the police.

 When driving outside Muscat you need to be cautious of animals on the road, especially goats and camels.
 The driver is legally responsible if an animal is hit during daylight hours and will have to pay compensation to the owner of the animal (quite a lot in the case of a camel!).
 However, after dark the owner of the animal is responsible.